 So here is the concept of Web 3.0, Decentralized internet:

-It is the idea in which web runs across a number of machines that are owned by consistent users except for a central place like a server.
+It is the idea that the web runs across a number of machines that consistent users own except for a central place like a server.

-In this framework, Blockchain can be considered as a driving force of the next-generation Internet, the Decentralized Web, or Web 3.0.
+In this framework, Blockchain is a driving force of the next-generation Internet, the Decentralized Web, or Web 3.0.

 The decentralized network can bring us, true Peer, to Peer transactions without a middleman, Take an example of Bitcoin.

 A decentralized version depends on a peer-to-peer network built on a user group.